germamzva/calculator/README.md

 # Basic Calculator v3

-# I customize the js code and make it shorter than v1 calculator I created
+# I customize the js code and made it shorter than v1 calculator I created